User submitted events in WordPress

 Step 1: Install the WPForms Plugin

 The first thing you’ll need to do is install and activate the WPForms plugin.
 WPForms is the best WordPress form builder plugin.
-If you’re new to WordPress, here’s a step-by-step guide on how to install a WordPress plugin.
+If you’re new to WordPress, here’s a step-by-step guide on how to install the WordPress plugin.

 Step 2: Create a Form for User-Submitted Events

-WPForms makes it easy to create any kind of form for your website thanks to its huge library of pre-built templates.
+WPForms makes it easy to create any kind of form for your website, thanks to its huge library of pre-built templates.
 You get a whole category of event planning form templates so you can easily find the perfect form for your specific needs.

 • Post Title: Rename as Event Title